Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 * Title namnes in `movies.csv`  contained year numbers in them so a separate column was created to separate movie titles and the movie release year.
 * Some movies have missing tags in `tags.csv`, which were replaced with ''.
 * Timestamps in `ratings.csv` and `tags.csv` were dropped as they were not found to be relevant for the next steps.

+# Exploratory Data Analysis (EDA)
+Part 1 of the EDA is focused on the `movies.csv` and `ratings.csv` data files; and Part 2 incorporates the `genome-scores.csv` data file on tag analysis.

+## Part 1

+**Finding 1**
+* Drama and Comedy are the most common genres found, followed by Thriller, Romance and Action.

+**Finding 2**
+* As well as the abundance and growth in Drama and Comedy movies, there has also been significant growth of Thriller and Documentary movies in the last 30 years.

+**Finding 3**
+* The number of movies have increased at an increasing rate over time.
+Note that the last dip is due to the incomplete year of 2018 in the data.

+**Finding 4**
+* The boxplot of each genre's distribution of ratings show higher median ratings for Drama, Crime, War, Mystery, Animation, IMAX, Film-Noir and Documentary movies, while Horror and (no genres listed) show a more likely tendency of lower ratings.
+The average ratings, as shown by the bar plot of average ratings for each genre, reflect these findings also.

+**Findings 5**
+* An upward trend in average ratings is noticed for movies released over the earlier half the twentieth century, and have marginally declined onwards for movies released later.
+* Post 1910, there are more noticeable average ratings across genres falling under the overall average ratings, particularly between 1920 and 1960.
+Post 1960, average ratings across genres have converged with the marginal overall decline in average ratings.

+## Part 2

+**Findings 1**
+* The most correlated genre pairs (in order) are: Mystery and Thriller, Drama and (no genre listed), Fantasy and Adventure, and Crime and Thriller.
+* The most correlated genres are Drama, Adventure and Thriller.

+**Findings 2**
+* Relevances do not vary significantly across each genre - relevance of tags are approximately spread evenly across genres.

+**Findings 3**
+* The level of relevance for higher ranks of a tag is significantly higher than tags in the lower end of relevance, which are likely to not provide much information about movies.

 # 02_Baseline - Baseline Recommendations